mattmc3/antidote/README.md

 [[ -d $PZ_PLUGIN_HOME/pz ]] ||
   git clone https://github.com/mattmc3/pz.git $PZ_PLUGIN_HOME/pz

-# no need to source it, if you put pz in your plugins array
+# no need to source pz.zsh yourself if you put it in your plugins array
-# source $PZ_PLUGIN_HOME/pz/pz.zsh

-# add pz to your Oh My Zsh plugins
 plugins=(... pz)
 ```